xizon/shadower/readme.txt

 September 21, 2016

-* New: Supports online update
+* New: Supports online update.
-* Fix: Updated some stylesheet
+* Fix: Updated some stylesheet.